 Once you’ve chosen your lights, keep them on for 10 to 12 hours each day over tanks containing plants needing medium or bright light.
 Deeper tanks need brighter light because light intensity decreases with depth.
 With your first planted tank, keep it simple, and use a standard tank.
 Remember that leaving the lights on longer than 12 hours a day does not make up for inadequate lighting.

 There are many choices out there, so make sure to do your research before investing in lights and plants.
 There are some great resources available, such as your local fish club, Aquatic-Gardeners.org, the FishChannel.com forums, Freshwater and Marine Aquarium’s "The Planted Tank” column, or Aquarium Fish International’s "The Aquabotanist” column.
 Don’t be shy at your local fish store, either.
 Ask questions to make sure you get the right lights in your tank.
 You don’t want to put a bunch of prized plant specimens under a small light made for fish viewing just because you didn’t ask.
 It will prove to be a big waste of money and a disaster for your fish!

 Want to read the full story?
-Pick up the November 2009 issue of Aquarium Fish International, or subscribe to get 12 months of articles just like this.
+Pick up the November 2009 issue of Aquarium Fish International.

 Give us your opinion on